CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-api-resource-model.md

  1. **isolation**.
 Each regular tenant can independently create/delete/update their CRDs and custom resources based on the CRDs.
 There will be NO CRD G/V/K collision between two regular tenants.
 Actually, the CRDs and custom resources of one regular tenant are invisible to another regular tenant.

- 2. **Managebility**.
+ 2. **Manageability**.
 A cluster operator (he should be user under the system tenant) can introduce a new CRD, where he can choose to:
   * make it usable only to the system tenant.
   * or, make it usable only to a spefic set of to regular tenants and the system tenants,
   * or, usable to all the regular tenants.
   * Additionally, the applicable range of a CRD can be changed by the cluster operator at any time in a simple and quick manner.
 That will be useful to CRD test and rolling update.

+  (*** What the managebility should look like is not finalized as we are still working on it. )

  Note: it does not contradict the principle of isolation.
 The isolation principle is about two regular tenants, while this principle is about the system tenant and regular tenants.

  3. **Autonomy**.
-The tenant admin has the final say on what CRD will be used in his tenant space when there is an overlap between the tenant's CRD and that of the system tenant.
+It means that the tenant can install his own CRD and deploy the resources and CRD operators within his own tenant's world, without the help from the cluster admins.
+Autonomy also means that the tenant admin has the final say on what CRD will be used in his tenant space when there is an overlap between the tenant's CRD and that of the system tenant.
 The tenant can choose MultiTenancyCRD policy to be :
   * NeverUseSystemCRD
   * SystemCRDFirst
   * LocalCRDFirst